GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 - Overall warming trend

 **Hypothesis**
 Based on our current understanding of ocean-atmosphere interactions, we hypothesize that **sea surface and air temperatures in Oahu are closely related and there will be months or years that are warmer than others that may have to do with climate anomalies**, particularly during the summer months when sea surface temperatures are highest.
-We expect to be able to find evidence that these thermal changes have influenced wave-generating wind patterns and overall ocean dynamics forming larger than 'normal' waves.

 **Summary of Results:**
 - Air and water temperatures showed consistent seasonal cycles across all years.
 - 2023–2024 had clear temperature anomalies consistent with El Niño effects.